Designated Area Migration Agreements (DAMA)

 Employers interested in a Labour Agreement under the DAMA must first be endorsed by the Designated Area Representative (DAR).
 If the employer is endorsed, the DAR will provide a Letter of Endorsement to the employer and the Department of Home Affairs.
 The employer requires the DAR endorsement letter to apply for a DAMA Labour Agreement using the Department’s online lodgement portal, ImmiAccount.

 A DAMA Labour Agreement is an agreement between the Commonwealth and an employer, under the terms and conditions specified in the DAMA.
-Under a DAMA Labour Agreement, an employer may sponsor an agreed number of overseas workers for the TSS (subclass 482), SESR (subclass 494) and, where available the ENS(subclass 186) visas.
+Under a DAMA Labour Agreement, an employer may sponsor an agreed number of overseas workers for the SID (subclass 482), SESR (subclass 494) and, where available the ENS(subclass 186) visas.

 Employers seeking to nominate overseas workers under a DAMA are required to provide evidence that they cannot find a suitable Australian Worker.
 Before an overseas worker can be nominated, employers need to test the local labour market by advertising the vacant position in Australia.
 Evidence of Labour Market Testing is required when applying for a DAR endorsement and at the nomination stage.